yampilop/RHOSPVirtLab/README.md

 Overcloud Deployed without error
 ```

-Analize the Overcloud rc file to take note of the admin password:
+Analyze the Overcloud rc file to take note of the admin password:

 ```bash
 grep PASSWORD overcloudrc